Osteosarcoma is a common form of bone cancer. It can spread to other parts of the body.

 Pictures may be taken of your child's body.
 This can be done with:

-A biopsy of the site can confirm the diagnosis.
+of the site can confirm the diagnosis.

 When cancer is found, your child will be referred to a team that focuses on cancer in children.
 The doctor will do staging tests to find out if the cancer has spread.
 Treatment depends on the stage and site of the cancer.
 Talk with the doctor and healthcare team about the best plan for your child.

 Surgery removes the tumor, nearby tissues, and nearby lymph nodes.
 The limb may need to be

 amputated.
 The doctor will try to remove the cancer without amputation.
 Sometimes, treatment with chemotherapy can help avoid it.

 is the use of drugs to kill cancer cells.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells.

 With this therapy, radiation is aimed at the tumor to kill the cancer cells.